April 10, 2018

-Cambridge, Mass., April 10, 2018 — H3 Biomedicine Inc., a clinical stage biopharmaceutical company specializing in the discovery and development of next-generation cancer medicines using its data science and precision chemistry product engine, announced today two presentations at the upcoming 2018 American Association for Cancer Research (AACR) Annual Meeting, being held April 14–18, 2018 in Chicago.
+Cambridge, MA — H3 Biomedicine Inc., a clinical stage biopharmaceutical company specializing in the discovery and development of next-generation cancer medicines using its data science and precision chemistry product engine, announced today two presentations at the upcoming 2018 American Association for Cancer Research (AACR) Annual Meeting, being held April 14–18, 2018 in Chicago.
 Both presentations underscore the Company’s scientific leadership in RNA splicing, including the identification of somatic mutations in cancer for the discovery and development of novel therapies.

 Oral Presentation / Education Session – Saturday, April 14; 2:00 – 2:25 p.m.
 (CDT)